John Bardeen: Memberships

+Civilian decorations

 Legacy

-In honor of Bardeen, the engineering quadrangle at the University of Illinois at Urbana-Champaign is named the Bardeen Quad.
+In honor of Bardeen, the engineering quadrangle at the University of Illinois at Urbana–Champaign is named the Bardeen Quad.

 Also in honor of Bardeen, Sony Corporation endowed a $3 million John Bardeen professorial chair at the University of Illinois at Urbana-Champaign, beginning in 1990.
 Sony Corporation owed much of its success to commercializing Bardeen's transistors in portable TVs and radios, and had worked with Illinois researchers.
 As of 2022, the John Bardeen Professor is Yurii Vlasov.

 At the time of Bardeen's death, then-University of Illinois chancellor Morton Weir said, "It is a rare person whose work changes the life of every American; John's did."

 Bardeen was honored on a March 6, 2008, United States postage stamp as part of the "American Scientists" series designed by artist Victor Stabin.
 The $0.41 stamp was unveiled in a ceremony at the University of Illinois.
 His citation reads: "Theoretical physicist John Bardeen (1908–1991) shared the Nobel Prize in Physics twice—in 1956, as co-inventor of the transistor and in 1972, for the explanation of superconductivity.
 The transistor paved the way for all modern electronics, from computers to microchips.
 Diverse applications of superconductivity include infrared sensors and medical imaging systems."
 The other scientists on the "American Scientists" sheet include biochemist Gerty Cori, chemist Linus Pauling and astronomer Edwin Hubble.